lakinduakash/linux-wifi-hotspot/README.md

 ### [Command line help and documentation](src/scripts/README.md)

-If you only need the command line without GUI please read [Command line help and documentation](src/scripts/README.md) and use `create_ap` directly
+If you only need the command line without GUI please read [Command line help and documentation](src/scripts/README.md) and use `create_ap` directly.

 ### Notes